 In addition to experiential therapies, Solstice’s welcoming residential program offers individual and group counseling, family therapy, academic mentoring, and psychiatric services as part of their holistic approach to healing.

 If you or someone you know has a teen girl or child assigned female at birth (age 14-18) struggling with emotional and behavioral challenges, the first step to recovery is contacting Solstice at (866) 278-3345.
 Learn more about Solstice’s program for teen girls.

 South Dakota Teens Enter Residential Programs for Troubled Youth to Cope with Trauma and Grief

 Even for the typical teenager, adolescence is a challenging time of personal growth and development.
 Those teens dealing with trauma, abuse, family dysfunction, and grief have a particularly tough time navigating these years.
 Since many teens don’t have the resources to deal with these difficult issues on their own, they often turn to drugs, risky behavior, and self harm.
 Residential programs for troubled youth give South Dakota teens an opportunity to temporarily get out of their negative environment and learn the skills necessary to cope with life’s challenges.

 Solstice is one of the top residential treatment centers for teen girls.
-Located in Utah, this private, comfortable treatment center helps South Dakota girls (age 14-18) suffering with mental and emotional challenges.
+Located in Utah, this private, comfortable treatment center helps South Dakota girls and assigned female at birth (age 14-18) suffering with mental and emotional challenges.
 Solstice addresses each individual’s personal struggles and inspires change through developing positive core beliefs.